WalidBounouar/ChessGame/README.md

 The game is missing some of the more obscure chess moves, but you can promote Pawns.

 Simple GUI made in WPF.

+I created a UML in an Excel spreadsheet.
+Fairly useless now, I simply used it to organize my ideas when I started.